 After having downloaded your new dictionary, connect your Android device to your computer.
-Note: You could do all of this process directly on your Droid as well by using an app such as ES File explorer, but for now I’ll show how to do it in Windows Explorer.
+Note: You could do all of this process directly on your Droid as well by using a file manager app, but for now I’ll show how to do it in Windows Explorer.

 1. Navigate to the Kindle App Folder on Your Android Device